Plans underway for Summer of 2018!

 The scheme was made possible by funding contributions from Hampshire Police and Crime Commissioner, Hampshire County Council, Radian and the Tesco Bags of Help scheme along wiht staffing provided by a number of local agencies including Gosport Borough Council, Hampshire Constabulary, Motiv8, Hampshire County Council and many more.

-An evaluation report is currently being produced and will be available later in 2017.
+An evaluation report was produced and can be available on request.

 You can find photos on our Facebook page: www.facebook.com/gosportpassportscheme and our Instagram account – @gosportsummerpassport .
 For more information about the scheme, please e-mail: email@example.com or call: 023 9254 5232.